-The Doctor of Physical Therapy (DPT) program at Southwest Baptist University, fully accredited by CAPTE, prepares you for your career as a physical therapist through the development of the knowledge and skills needed for patient management, education, consultation and clinical research.
+The Doctor of Physical Therapy (DPT) degree program at Southwest Baptist University, fully accredited by CAPTE, prepares you for your career as a physical therapist through the development of the knowledge and skills needed for patient management, education, consultation and clinical research.

-You will become a dynamic healthcare professional serving to improve the lives of the people you touch.
+Through SBU's DPT program, you will become a dynamic healthcare professional serving to improve the lives of the people you touch.
 The program builds upon a strong liberal arts background and highlights Christian values and behavior to mold you into a well-rounded professional.

 Coursework enables you to build critical and analytical thinking skills, encouraging independent thought, developing effective communication skills and promoting professional behaviors and an appreciation for the values of physical therapy in the healthcare environment.